Overview

 ISO strings are the better choice

 When interacting with Callable Functions, it's best to represent dates as ISO strings.
-It is simple to reason about: the value and the type stay consistent on the client and on the server.
+The value and the type stay consistent when sending and receiving on the client and on Cloud functions.

 In this article, we explain what happens when we send Date and Timestamp objects to Callable Functions or when we receive them from Callable Functions.
-Before being sent, both are serialized to JSON.
+Before being sent, both Date and Timestamp are serialized to JSON.

 Timestamp is a Firestore specific type and doesn't get a special treatment: it serializes to an object with seconds and nanoseconds (through toJSON()).

-As for fields of type Date, they serialize to an ISO string (through toJSON()):
+Date fields serialize to an ISO string (through toJSON()):

 date: "2023-10-08T07:54:47.527Z"

-If we attempt to return a Date object, it serializes to an ISO string.
+If we attempt to return a Date object, it serializes to an ISO string as well, through the same mechanism.

 Environment variables